ENCCS/performance-programming/content/tuning.rst

 Such a bound will often come from reasoning about the resources necessarily consumed by the program.

-What resources can be used to form this bound depends on what techniqes one is ready to use to increase performance.
+What resources can be used to form this bound depends on what techniques one is ready to use to increase performance.
 For instance, there are algorithms for matrix multiplication that have a better complexity than :math:`O(n^3)`, one example being Strassen's algorithm which is approximately :math:`O(n^{2.8})`.